davideastmond/book-report-react/README.md

 ## About

-This is a web app platform to manage academics for a school or university, allowing instructors to manages classes, students and grades, and allowing students to manage their classes and grades.
+This is a web app platform to manage academics for a school or university, allowing instructors to manages courses, students and grades, and allowing students to manage their courses and grades.

 ## Tech Stack